 And getting things done actually makes the journey more enjoyable, at least in my view.Trying isn't the same as doing.
 Click To Tweet

 4. Look people in the eye

-But do you ever notice how hard it is to actually look someone in the eye—to make them the sole focus on your attention?
+But do you ever notice how hard it is to actually look someone in the eye—to make them the sole focus of your attention?

-I’m pretty sure I’m ADD and it’s so hard for me not to focus on shiny objects, moving parts or anything else in the room.
-Or my phone for that matter.
+I’m pretty sure I’m ADD, and it’s hard not to get distracted by shiny objects, moving parts, or anything else in the room.
+Or my phone, for that matter.

 But the most effective leaders always look someone in the eye.

-I’ll even position myself in a restaurant or coffee shop so I face a blank wall, not the door or a TV.
+I’ll even position myself in a restaurant or coffee shop to face a blank wall, not the door or a TV.
 Otherwise, I just instinctively look at whatever is moving.